tucats/gopackages/compiler/README.md

 set them.
 Functions defined within another function only exist as long as that function is running.

+## Example
+Here is a trivial example of compiling and running some _Solve_ code in your Go program.

+    // String containing arbitrary _Solve_ statements.
+    src := "..."

+    bc, err := compiler.CompileString(src)
+    if err != nil {
+        // Handle compile-time errors
+    }

+    syms := symbols.NewSymbolTable("test program")
+    ctx := bytecode.NewContext(syms, bc)
+    err := ctx.Run(syms)
+    if err != nil {
+        // Handle run-time errors
+    }

+The general pattern is to pass a string containing the program text to the compiler.
+The compiler generates a bytecode object containing the pseudocode for the program and any predefined symbols (constants or functions) from the compilation.

+The caller then creates a new symbol table (or can re-use an existing one if symbols are meant to be persistent between compilation units).
+A new runtime context is created (which contains the program counter, stack, error handling stack, etc.) and uses the existing symbol table and bytecode.
+This allows bytecode to be persisted or re-used and can be executed multiple times on multiple threads, each with it's own context.

+Finally, the context is run, which executes the bytecode instructions.
+If the instructions are meant to return a value, that value is left on the stack for the context, and you can use `ctx.Pop()` to remove items from the stack.
+The return values are opaque `interface{}` objects, and you can use the util.Get*() functions to extract the integer, float, string, or bool object.

 ## Data types
 _Solve_ support six data types, plus limited support for function pointers as values.